JKCSS-CSS-Framework/JKCSS-Icons/README.md

 ## v1.3.0-alpha1 16 January 2024 - latest

 - Developing interface
-- Updating CDN link
-- Updataing documentation for Icons
-- fixing some bugs
+- fixing bugs
-- - not for backgroud remove in all user icons
+- not fix all bus still fixing
-- - remove all version vice folders
+- this is an alpha version
-- - now only one folder
-- adding user friendly responsive navbar

 ## v1.2.0 04 January 2024